Dear readers of ADxS.org, please forgive the disruption.

 • Adults with insecure-ambivalent attachment:

-• Response to Acute Stress (TSST)16
+• Response to acute stress (TSST)18

-• Moderate level of subjective perceived stress
+• Moderate level of subjectively perceived stress

-• Moderate HPA response (cortisol, ACTH)
+• Moderate HPA reaction (cortisol, ACTH)

 • Relatively low oxytocin response